-They have a fantastic reference guide when choosing natural cleaning products.
+They have a fantastic reference guide to assist people when choosing natural cleaning products.
 They have an app called ‘EWG’s Healthy Living’ too.

-Cleaning Vinegar: I prefer to use the Heinz All Natural Cleaning Vinegar.
+I like to use the Arm and Hammer brand as they are well trusted.
 They also receive an ‘A’ rating with The Environmental Working Group.

 Challenge: Read ‘The Dirt on Cleaning Product Companies’

 Read this review about how well five leading cleaning product manufacturers are rated on toxic chemicals and consumer right-to-known issues.

 I will be more than happy to answer them as best to my knowledge and would enjoy hearing from you.